 At the end of September 2020, Oceaneering ROV fleet size was 250, unchanged from the second quarter.

-For the second quarter, utilization was 59 per cent, flat with the quarter ended 30 June 2020.
+For the third quarter, utilization was 59 per cent, flat with the quarter ended 30 June 2020.

 Also, as of 30 September 2020, Oceaneering had ROV contracts on 76 of the 133 floating rigs under contract.
 This results in a drill support market share of 57 per cent.